YottaDB/YDBDoc/ProgGuide/utility.rst

 The %RCE utility replaces every occurrence of a text string with another text string in a routine or a list of routines.

 %RCE uses %RSEL to select routines.
-For more information, see “ %RSEL”.
+For more information, see `%RSEL <https://docs.yottadb.com/ProgrammersGuide/utility.html#id3>`_.

 %RCE prompts for a text string to replace and its replacement. %RCE searches for text strings in a case-sensitive manner. %RCE issues a warning message if you specify a control character such as a <TAB> in the text string or its replacement. %RCE confirms your selection by displaying the text string and its replacement between a left and right arrow.
 The arrows highlight any blank spaces that you might have included in the text string or its replacement.